KaidenCoder/ReactCalculator/README.md

 ## Overview

-It is a meals app where you can search for any meal, displaying the results.
-You can see the details of every meal item, and you can bookmark and remove the bookmarked meal item.
+It is a calculator app made in React JS where you can do the basic functionalities of a simple calculator.

 ### Screenshot